Settingsbeginner

 What gets used

-That’s it.
-Nothing else feeds the proposal generator.
+That’s it for the regular feedback workflow.
+Nothing else feeds that proposal generator.

 What does NOT get used

-- Unflagged conversations.
-Conversations that nobody marks as needing improvement are never fed into the proposal pipeline.
-The AI doesn’t second-guess responses on its own.
+• Unflagged conversations.
+Conversations that nobody marks as needing improvement are never fed into the regular proposal pipeline.
+The AI doesn’t second-guess responses on its own in this workflow, except for explicitly enabled handover-mining workflows such as Draft from handovers.

 Where do approved changes apply?